 - 50% must meet the criteria as above

-- You must have been established and playing together regularly for at least two years
+- You must have been established and playing together regularly for at least one year

 - You must nominate a lead applicant for the application process